codewillclick/obparity/README.md

 ## philosophy

 The idea of having an object that behaves identically between client and server struck me one day and this is the result.
+Where you call a method on the browser-side object, and it proxies to that exact same method on the server-side object.

 It's not streamlined, and I'm still working out how class extension will work with it smoothly, but the idea's down.